-The volume activity of mine water is monitored in agreement with the Monitoring program in sampling point at the disposal facility entrance - retention tank.
+The volume activity of mine water is monitored in agreement with the monitoring program in samples collected at the disposal facility entrance and in the retention tank.
 The results of monitoring demonstrate that the volume activity limits in mine water have not been exceeded in the course of the monitored period.